ietf-teep/architecture/draft-ietf-teep-architecture.md

 any TA it wants; for example, a known-compromised TA or an explicitly malicious TA.

-The device manufacturer may want to include a notification support that can allow Device Administrators be notified for incidents upon detection with some mitigation methods as suggested above.
+The devices may want to include a notification support in devices with a TEE that can be queried for its detected incidents, and thus allow Device Administrators be notified with an application in REE or some other mechanisms.
+There could be other notification mechanisms such as a Device Administrator watches incident notifications or disclosures from the TAMs.

 ## Hostile TAM